 Siena College, Loudonville, NY

 Graduated in 2015

 However, if you’re applying for an entry-level position, you must be specific.
-This means including relevant coursework or internships during your time there.
+This means including relevant coursework or internships during your time there (you could also include your GPA).
 Here’s how this looks:

 Marketing Communications Degree

 Graduated in 2018

 Relevant coursework: Business Management, Consumer Behavior, Sales and Marketing Fundamentals

 This allows managers to quickly see which areas of your education are most relevant to the role.

 Finally, if you have room, you can include some sections at the bottom of your resume for the following:

 Certificates.
 Any additional achievements or awards relevant to your career.